 Which surfaces should you disinfect the most?

 Hard surfaces frequently handled, such as TV remotes and door handles, can become bacteria-producing spots.
 While you should clean these locations regularly all year, it is especially crucial when someone in your family becomes unwell.
 According to the House Cleaning pros of San Diego, the flu virus can persist on these surfaces for up to 48 hours.
-During the cold and flu season, disinfecting frequently-touched, non-porous surfaces and things around the home should become part of daily House Cleaning practice to help prevent the sickness transmission, the House Cleaning San Diego team expresses.
+During the cold and flu season, disinfecting frequently-touched, non-porous surfaces and things around the home should become part of daily House Cleaning practice to help prevent sickness transmission, the House Cleaning San Diego team expresses.

 High-Touch Areas Disinfection